 - Noise control for a better picture

 Attempt to fix noise only if it is needed because digital photography restoration requires details as it is.
-First group all the selected layers using Ctrl+G and create a new layer from the same.
+First group all the selected layers using Ctrl + G and create a new layer of the same.
 You can name it ‘Noise’ for ease of handling.
-Now Filter>Noise>Reduce noise to apply noise.
+Now Filter > Noise > Reduce noise to apply noise.

 - Important tip about sharpening